RedisLabs/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 ## Role-based access control {#role-based-access-control}

-Role-based access control (RBAC) is an access-control mechanism that allows you to define *roles* with specific sets of *permissions*.
+Role-based access control (RBAC) is an access-control mechanism that lets you define *roles* with specific sets of *permissions*.
 You can then assign *users* to these roles to provide appropriate levels of access.

 RBAC effectively lets you implement the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 For example, you can provide